5 of the Most Effective Strategies for Growing Your Brand Reputation

 Your customers are your biggest ambassadors.
 Serve them well, and they'll most likely recommend your services to people within their social circles.
 Serve them badly, and they'll discourage anyone they know from seeking your services.

-Note that word of mouth is compelling when it comes to brand reputation.
-The best of all is that it doesn't cost much to improve customer service.
+Note that word of mouth marketing is compelling when it comes to brand reputation.
+The best part of it all is that it doesn't cost much to improve customer service.

-More often than not, it takes simple measures like making follow up calls to find out whether your customers found your service or product helpful.
+More often than not, it takes simple measures like encouraging honest customer feedback, using chatbots for 24/7 customer support, and making follow up calls to find out whether your customers found your service or product helpful.

 After-sale services can go the extra mile to curve a positive brand reputation.
 It shows your customers that you won’t forget about them once they hand over their money.